gyver98/gyver98.github.io/_posts/2017-02-13-react-tesla-battery-range-calculator-part1-english.md

 In React, the first time the component's rendering method is called, it prints  a `virtual DOM` model, rather than the actual `DOM` element itself.
 The `virtual DOM` is a JavaScript data structure that represents the appearance of `DOM`.
 React then takes this model and creates the actual `DOM` element.

-Then, whenever the component's state changes (eg, `setState` is called), the rendering method of the component is called and a new `virtual DOM` is created, and this new `virtual DOM` is replaced with the previous virtual DOM.
-The result of this comparison is to show the actual `DOM` changes and the ` DOM` will be 'patched' with the changes and the screen will change.
+Then, whenever the component's state changes (eg, `setState` is called), the rendering method of the component is called and a new `virtual DOM` is created, and this new `virtual DOM` is replaced with the previous `virtual DOM`.
+The result of this comparison is to show the actual `DOM` changes and the `DOM` will be 'patched' with the changes and the screen will change.

 >  The car model information does not change yet as the speed and temperature change.
 This will eventually be implemented later.

 ## 11. Aircon and Heating Controls
 We monitor the temperature and change the `heating` to `aircon` when it is more than 20 degrees, and `heating` when it is below 20 degrees.

-First create a directory `src/components/TeslaClimate`, create a ` TeslaClimate.js` file in it, and enter the following code:
+First create a directory `src/components/TeslaClimate`, create a `TeslaClimate.js` file in it, and enter the following code:

 ```
 import React from 'react';